Activities in the desert and ten things to do in Merzouga:

 There is no better place to see the stars than the desert.
 As Merzouga is a small town, the surrounding sand dunes suffer almost no light pollution, making it a privileged place to observe the night sky.

-” and organizes fantastic trips in the desert to admire the stars with one of their powerful telescopes.
+” and organizes fantastic trips in the desert to admire the stars with one of their powerful telescopes 10 Activities to do in Merzouga desert is one of its trips.

-One of the top free activities in Merzouga.
+One of the 10 Activities to do in Merzouga desert.
 For many, camping entails taking a stroll in a dense forest, possibly next to a clear alpine lake or along the banks of a raging river.

 Many people have the impression that the wilderness is a large, dry area where they would never set up camp.
 The desert is undoubtedly one of the most enchanted places to camp in my opinion!